The Book

 To date, no direct translation of the Nahj al-Balāghah from the original Arabic into English has been produced.
 The English versions that have been published since the 1960s are either based on existing Urdu and Persian translations or further edited versions of these; all current translations in Western languages are translations of translations, and as such are distorted, lack accuracy and do no justice to the Nahj al-Balāghah.

-The study and research of Dr Sayyid Amjad Shah Naqavi on the Nahj al-Balāghah over the last decade or so aims to initiate the field of Nahj al-Balāghah studies by presenting a critical edition of the Arabic text based on the earliest extant manuscripts and a literary translation of the text into English.
+The study and research of Dr Sayyid Amjad H. Shah Naqavi on the Nahj al-Balāghah over two and more decades aims to contribute to the field of Nahj al-Balāghah studies by presenting a critical edition of the Arabic text based upon manuscripts composed from the fifth/tenth century to the present day and a literary translation of the text into English, to be published, God willing, in 2025.
 His authoritative translation of the Nahj al-Balāghah aims to bring this hidden gem of Islamic wisdom to a world readership.